WokLibCodeClub/Hello-Python/step2/step2.md

 - the code now runs without an error!

+In case you wondered, there's another function ```str()``` which converts a number object into a text string.
+And a function ```float()``` which converts objects into decimal numbers.

 ## Does the code always give the right answer?

 The last thing printed is the computer's calculation of the person's age.
 But *sometimes it gives the wrong answer!* This happens if the person hasn't yet had a birthday this year, which means the computer calculates an age which is one too large.

+To make sure the computer always calculates the correct answer we need to check if the person has had a birthday this year or not.

 When you're ready, go on to [the next step](../step3/step3.md) and start learning Python graphics!